htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 New Features:

-- HTCondor is now FIPS-compliant when configured to be so using the new configuration macro ``use security:FIPS`` :jira:`319`
+- HTCondor can now be configured to only use FIPS 140-2 approved security functions by using the new configuration template: ``use security:FIPS``.
+  :jira:`319`

 - Added new command-line flag to `condor_gpu_discovery`, ``-divide``,